aleph2c/miros/doc/recipes.rst

 * :ref:`A Deeper look at state methods<recipes-what-a-state-does-and-how-to-structure-it>`
 * :ref:`Creating a statechart from a template<recipes-creating-a-state-method-from-a-template>`
 * :ref:`Creating a statechart from a factory<recipes-creating-a-state-method-from-a-factory>`
+* :ref:`Creating a statechart inside of a class<recipes-creating-a-statechart-inside-of-a-class>`

 .. _recipes-what-a-state-does-and-how-to-structure-it: